Treating Termite Infestation in New Construction

 Start with an assessment of the entire area.
 Determine the extent of the damage (if any), the location of the termites, access points to the structure, and their spread in the area.
 The following tips should be kept in mind:

-- As in the pre-construction process, make holes and filled them with chemicals, to create a barrier around the house.
+- As in the pre-construction process, make holes and fill them with chemicals to create a barrier around the house.

 - Treat the floors and walls by drilling holes and filling them with chemicals.
 All walls or the vast majority should be treated to ensure that no more spreading will continue.

-- Apply chemicals on all points of contacts of wood with the ground or with any part of the building.
+- Apply chemicals on all points of contact of wood with the ground or with any part of the building.